MicrosoftDocs/learn/learn-pr/languages/python-while/includes/2-exercise-while.md

 ## Recap

-- The `while` statement allows you to create a looping structure that will continue to loop through a code block until a Boolean expression evaluates to `False`.
+- The `while` statement allows you to create a looping structure that continues to loop through a code block until a Boolean expression evaluates to `False`.
 - Add the `break` statement to exit out of a code block prematurely before the Boolean expression evaluates to `False`.
-- Add the `else` statement to provide a second code block that will execute once the `while` statement's Boolean expression evaluates to `False`.
+- Add the `else` statement to provide a second code block that runs after the `while` statement's Boolean expression evaluates to `False`.
 - Add the `continue` statement to skip over the remainder of the code block and set the execution path back to the Boolean expression.